Spoelhof Fieldhouse Complex opens doors

 The Huizenga Tennis and Track Center houses a 200-meter (one-eighth mile) track wrapping around four competition tennis courts.
 The facility also features two long jump pits and two pole vault boxes or pits.
 It will be used by Calvin varsity teams—and also by the student body as a whole—for indoor running when the weather is inclement, for recreational activities such as indoor soccer and for physical education classes.

-The Venema Aquatic Center features an Olympic-sized pool with a movable bulkhead to accommodate multiple events at the same time.
+The Venema Aquatic Center features an Olympic-sized pool with a moveable bulkhead to accommodate multiple events at the same time.
 As wide as the former pool was long, the new pool is 14 feet deep at the diving end, four feet deep in the middle for swimming lessons and instruction, and seven feet deep at the starting blocks.

 The old Calvin Fieldhouse, meanwhile, will be converted into a multipurpose facility, the Hoogenboom Health and Recreation Center.
 All of the upper bleachers will be removed from the old facility, creating space for much-needed classrooms including a human performance lab—a critical part of the college's exercise science program.
 The fieldhouse also will feature a new dance studio and a renovated dance studio, providing space for the expanding Dance Guild activities and the popular HPERDS dance minor.